 This applies to a person who is not your spouse, with whom you are living in a conjugal relationship, and to whom at least one of the following situations applies.
 He or she:

-Spouse's or common-law partner's information - Enter on page 1 the following information about your spouse or common-law partner:
+Enter on page 1 of your income tax return the following information about your spouse or common-law partner, if applicable:

 Your spouse's or common-law partner's net income

 Even though you show your spouse's or common-law partner's net income on your tax return, he or she may still have to file a tax return for 2016.
 See Do you have to file a return?

 Your spouse's or common-law partner's universal child care benefit (UCCB)

 This is the amount on line 117 of your spouse's or common-law partner's return, or the amount that it would be if he or she filed a return.
 Although this amount is included in your spouse's or common-law partner's net income, we will subtract this amount in the calculation of credits and benefits.